Somerset beat Hants to reach T20 final

-T20 Blast Finals Day: Somerset beat Hampshire in first semi-final
+T20 Blast Finals Day: Somerset beat Hampshire in Edgbaston semi-final

 Last updated on .From the section Counties